webyrd/mediKanren/biolink/README.md

 * Obtain username, password, host, and port of the neo4j instance.
 * `cd` to the kgx repo.
 * Modify `config.yml` to use the instance information you obtained.
-Define an appropriate `outputname` here.
+Set the `outputname` here to describe your data source, e.g., `robokop`.
-* Run the download script via python3, likely with this command: `python3 neo4j_download.py` (For a typical data source, the download may take an hour or so.)
+* Run the download script via `python3`, likely with this command: `python3 neo4j_download.py` (For a typical data source, the download may take an hour or so.)

 ### Converting CSVs to mediKanren format